MatheusFS-dev/araras/docs/wiki.md

     remove='temp_monitor_',
 )
 ```
-Return the stem of the calling script or notebook.
+Return the stem of the script or notebook that invoked this helper.
+Supports

-The helper inspects different execution contexts (VS Code notebooks, Python
-scripts or pure notebooks via ``ipynbname``) to infer the file stem.
-The optional
+VS Code notebooks, Python scripts and classic notebooks; optionally removes a
-``remove`` substring is stripped from the detected stem when present.
+substring from the detected name.

 **Parameters**
 | Name | Type | Description |